roee-co/DevOpsExercise/README.md

 ### **Home Assignment for Senior DevOps Engineer**

 #### **Objective**
-Demonstrate expertise in Infrastructure as Code (IaC), environment setup, containerization, testing, and observability by designing, implementing, and documenting a deployment solution for a mock application.
+Demonstrate production-ready expertise in Infrastructure as Code (IaC), environment setup, containerization, testing, and observability by designing, implementing, and documenting a deployment solution for a mock application.

 Please submit the exercise by creating a new GitHub repository with your code, and share it with me (`roee-co`).